How We Made Thanksgiving Dinner for 12 for Just $85 (and Had Leftovers)

 Lisa Rowan is a writer and producer at The Penny Hoarder.
 She has never roasted a turkey.

-Kelly Smith is an editorial intern at The Penny Hoarder and a senior at The University of Tampa.
+Kelly Smith is a junior writer and engagement specialist at The Penny Hoarder.
+Catch her on Twitter at @keywordkelly.
 Everything she knows about roasting a turkey, she learned from the internet.